AI Agents on monday.com

 AI Agent Builder vs. Agent Factory

-monday agents are a native, in-platform capability built directly into monday.com.
+monday agents are a capability built directly into monday.com.

 Agent Factory is a standalone product outside of monday.com designed for independent agent creation.